-Berkshire Community College's graduation rate for first-time, full-time, degree-seeking freshman entering the college in the fall of 2010 was 25.6%.
-The 2013 graduate transfer rate was 35%.
+Berkshire Community College's graduation rate for first-time, full-time, degree-seeking freshman entering the College in the fall of 2011 was 19%.
+The 2014 graduate transfer rate was also 19%.

-It should be understood that the full-time, first-time degree-seeking freshman population represents only 34% of the fall 2010 incoming class.
-The performance of the remaining 66% of the incoming class, by law, is not included in the rate reported above.
+It should be understood that the full-time, first-time degree-seeking freshman population represents only 21% of the fall 2011 incoming class.
+The performance of the remaining 79% of the incoming class, by law, is not included in the rate reported above.